Author: James Cheef Wright

 Today, eternal life does not seem to be the pillar of faith that it was for the early believers.
 Their faith — and their hope — rested on the promise of eternal life in the Kingdom of Heaven.
 All of the New Testament writers express looking forward to a resurrected life.
 But Jude goes further by directly instructing us to continue “looking for the mercy of our Lord Jesus Christ unto eternal life.”
 Reminding us today, that eternal life is a pillar of our faith and not simply a doctrine.
 The promise of eternal life sustains our faith as believers and should shape our choices.
 It is the promise that keeps us anchored in Christ.

-It is the promise that made Jude’s final exhortation in the closing verses encourage comapssion: through reverence of our Lord by pulling our brothers and sisters in Christ out of sin when they stumble into darkness — and even into the hands of unbelievers.
+It is the promise that made Jude’s final exhortation in the closing verses encourage compassion: through reverence of our Lord by pulling our brothers and sisters in Christ out of sin when they stumble into darkness — and even into the hands of unbelievers.
 Reminding us that it is our faith in Christ that will keep us from falling into darkness, even though we ourselves may stumble while walking in the light.

 We preserve the work of the cross because, it was the sacrifice that cleansed us from our sins, and made us righteous in the eyes of God.
 And in doing so, our lives bring glory to His name.